Manishearth/compiletest-rs/README.md

 compiler.

-The `compiletest` utility is useful for library and plugin developers, who want to include test programs that shol
+The `compiletest` utility is useful for library and plugin developers, who want to include test programs that should fail to compile, issue warnings or otherwise produce compile-time output.

 To use in your project